Teeth Whitening In New York City

 them, turn to our cosmetic dental team at Marc Lazare D.D.S., M.A.G.D. for a professional teeth whitening solution.
 Our teeth whitening treatments are tailored to your indiv

 idual needs and goals.
 We understand patients want a bright, white, and healthy-looking smile to boost self-confidence and self-esteem.
 That’s why our goal is to ensure we do everything possible to create beautiful smiles through in-house professional teeth whitening.

 Teeth Whitening Treatment

-To ensure the health of the teeth, a prophylactic treatment may be performed to remove external stains, along with a detailed dental history, will allow Dr. Lazare to determine if a patient may experience sensitivity during a whitening session.
+To ensure the health of the teeth, prophylactic treatment may be performed to remove external stains, along with a detailed dental history, which will allow Dr. Lazare to determine if a patient may experience sensitivity during a whitening session.
 Some patients experience sensitivity during the treatment while others may feel no sensation at all.
-Most discomfort experienced usually happens after the whitening has been completed.
+Most discomforts experienced usually happens after the whitening has been completed.
 However, all sensitivity is expected to be gone within 24 hours of the procedure.

 Other advantages of teeth whitening include safety, the ease of the procedure, and more predictability in the aesthetic outcome.
 Dr. Lazare can assure excellent results when administering a teeth whitening procedure.
 Results are instantaneous and he can provide patients with an average of 8-shades whiter teeth using the Philips Zoom In-Office Whitening.

 An analysis of laser whitening showed that it activates bleaching chemicals in the same way as other light sources, and is not superior to any light source that excites the molecules that will effectively lighten the teeth.
 Some common methods utilize argon lasers, ion plasma lamps, and curling lights, which are aimed at activating the peroxide into a useful bleaching agent.
 If this is not accomplished, the light just acts as heat to the teeth.